 Too many companies draw up complicated plans without investing enough in understanding the document’s importance and communicating it effectively.

-It is essential that anyone who might need to implement the plan should have easy and reliable access.
+It is critical that everybody who may need to implement the plan has easy and consistent access.

 Printed copies are necessary, since this may be exactly the time when you don’t have access to a computer or electricity.
 Of course, all of this effort is only worthwhile if everyone involved understands why following the plan matters.